Class of 1996

-Michelle Capezza is a member of the firm in the Employee Benefits and Health Care and Life Sciences practices, in the New York office of Epstein Becker Green.
-She has more than 16 years of experience in the areas of ERISA, employee benefits, and executive compensation and often partners with clients' in-house attorneys, human resource professionals, and benefit plan service providers with respect to these types of matters.
-Ms. Capezza represents a range of clients, from Fortune 500 companies and multinational corporations to non-profit entities, medium-sized businesses, and individual executives, across various industries including financial services, health care, hospitality, retail, and technology.
+Michelle Capezza is a member of Epstein Becker Green in the Employee Benefits and Health Care and Life Sciences practices and she co-leads the Technology, Media and Telecommunications strategic industry group.
+She has more than 18 years of experience in the areas of ERISA, Employee Benefits, and Executive Compensation and provides counsel on qualified retirement plans, ERISA fiduciary responsibilities, nonqualified deferred compensation arrangements, employee welfare benefits plans, equity/incentive programs, and benefit issues that arise in corporate transactions.
+She often partners with clients' in-house attorneys, human resource professionals, and benefit plan service providers with respect to these types of matters.
+Ms. Capezza represents a range of clients, from Fortune 500 companies and multinational corporations, to non-profit entities, medium-sized businesses, and individual executives, across various industries, including financial services, health care, technology, media, telecommunications, hospitality, and retail.

 View All ALUMNI COUNCIL MEMBERS >>